Submissions remain open!

 We have currently removed the April deadline and will be accepting films on a rolling basis.
 Please do not delay entering the competition and check back regularly for updates.

 We are asking young filmmakers to be responsible and follow UK Government and Scottish Government advice during the COVID-19 public health crisis.
 We will accept works in progress and encourage filmmakers to explore alternative ways of storytelling using archive footage, mixed-media and narration.
+Short reflective pieces on the current lockdown will also be welcomed.

 All submissions will be reviewed virtually by EIFF’s Youth Advisory Group, who will then curate a shortlist of films to be screened at a later date.